CX330Blake/CX330-CTF-Challenges-Released/Crypto/my fiRSt chAllenge/Readme.md

-# This challenge is release in NCKUCTF Freshman Cup 2024.
+# This challenge is first released in NCKUCTF Freshman Cup 2024.